nklsxn/mqr/docs/user_guide/statistical-process-control.md

 Any number of alarms can be combined with a logical operator to produce a new alarm.
 More information and examples are in the [API Reference](#mqr.spc.rules.combine).

-For example, this example creates a rule that triggers an alarm when
+This example creates a rule that triggers an alarm when
 * the statistic is less that the LCL or greater than the UCL, or
 * the statistic has 3 of 4 consecutive points greater than 2 standard deviations from the target, or
 * the statistic has 5 values either monotonic increasing or monotonic decreasing.